-Take any medical records you have to the appointment, including a record of shots your child has received.
+Bring any medical records you have to the appointment, including a record of vaccines (shots) your child has received.

-Make a list of any important changes in your child’s life since the last doctor’s visit, like:
+Make a list of any important changes in your child’s life since the last doctor’s visit, like a:

-- A serious illness or death in the family
+- Serious illness or death in the family